-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers Tools.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+T is for Tools.

 E. H. Gombrich: At the time when real history begins people already had all the things we have today: clothes, houses and tools, ploughs to plough with, grains to make bread with, cows for milking, sheep for shearing, dogs for hunting and for company, bows and arrows for shooting and helmets and shields for protection.
 Yet with all of these things there must have been a ﬁrst time.
 Someone must have made the discovery.
 Isn’t it an amazing thought that, one day, a prehistoric man – or a woman – must have realised that meat from wild animals was easier to chew if it was ﬁrst held over a ﬁre and roasted?
 And that one day someone discovered how to make ﬁre?
 Do you realise what that actually means?
 Can you do it?
 Not with matches, because they didn’t exist.
 But by rubbing two sticks together until they become so hot that in the end they catch ﬁre.
 Have a go and then you’ll see how hard it is!